-Needless to say, it was an absolute dream come true.
+Needless to say, it was an absolute dream come true being able to attend the world premiere of Frozen 2.
 Between rubbing elbows with the cast on the red carpet and the excitement of being among the first to see the long-awaited film, it’s taken me a moment to compose myself enough to get a blog post up.
 But after some deep breathing and heavy reflecting, I am ready to write a proper review and share everything I loved about this film and why I’m willing to bet you’re going to love it too.

 1. The animation is next level.

 Disney Animation has truly upped their game with this film.
 From the beautifully realistic autumn trees of the Enchanted Forest to the ethnically accurate hair texture of Lieutenant Mattias (a new character voiced by Sterling K. Brown), every detail is exquisite.
 But what blew me away most was the emotion conveyed in the faces of the characters.
 I didn’t just feel for them, I felt with them.
 And I once again felt incredibly moved by the love of these two royal sisters.